xcp-ng/xcp-ng-org/docs/management/manage-at-scale/xo-web-ui.md

 XOA is meant to be used as the easiest way to test it, but also to use it in production: this is the version **professionally supported**, with an updater and a support tunnel mechanism.

-If you are an individual, feel free to enjoy version from [GitHub directly](https://github.com/vatesfr/xen-orchestra)!
+If you are an individual, feel free to enjoy the version from [GitHub directly](https://github.com/vatesfr/xen-orchestra)!

 :::caution
 XO from the sources doesn't have QA and there's no stable version.
 It's great for a home lab or to make tests, but not for production.